asibyl/mcp_oauth_server_web/README.md

 ### Authorization

-As the server implements the OAuthServerProvider, the server can also receive a client requests to the `/authorize` and `/token` endpoints.
+The server receives client requests for authorization through the `/authorize` and `/token` endpoints.
+These are supported through a class that implements the OAuthServerProvider.

-For requests to the `/authorize` endpoint, the server:
+For requests to the `/authorize` endpoint, the server auth provider:
 1. Generates the PKCE verifier and challenge
 2. Redirects to the GitHub OAuth endpoint (GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET env variables must be set)
-3. In the callback,
+3. As part of the callback,
-    - uses the code returned in callback to fetches its access token from GitHub
+    - uses the code returned in callback to fetche its access token from GitHub
     - stores this access token along with the clientId
     - generates a new auth code and returns this to the client